William John Cox: Early career

 Employed in 1962 by the El Cajon Police Department, he attended the nearby San Diego Police Department Academy.
 In 1968, Cox transferred to the Los Angeles Police Department where he graduated from the Police Academy.
 He received an associate degree in Police Administration from Rio Hondo College.

 In 1974 he was appointed a Deputy Los Angeles County District Attorney.

 Believing that control of the United States government had been seized by special interest groups and no longer cared for the voters who elected it, Cox filed a pro bono class action lawsuit on July 9, 1979, on behalf of every American citizen directly in the Supreme Court of the United States, which was denied without comment.

 Holocaust Case

 Cox later represented Mel Mermelstein, a Jewish survivor of the Auschwitz concentration camp.
 Cox investigated and sued a group of radical right-wing organizations, including the Liberty Lobby and Institute for Historical Review, that engaged in Holocaust denial and which had offered a reward for proof of Nazi gas chambers.
 The primary legal issue in the case was resolved in October 1981, when Los Angeles County Superior Court Judge Thomas T. Johnson took judicial notice of the fact that "Jews were gassed to death at Auschwitz in the summer of 1944."
-The Holocaust Case was the subject of the 1991 TNT motion picture, Never Forget, produced by Leonard Nimoy.
+The Holocaust Case was the subject of the 1991 TNT motion picture, Never Forget, produced by and starring Leonard Nimoy.